 It is crazy to think about some of the things that have happened in our lifetime.

 Yeah, I feel fortunate to have the path I have been given.
-Throughout my music career, I was like, I'm going to tour for a couple more years, and then I'm gonna go to college.
-I enrolled in community college and then a tour would come up and I would just go on tour and not ever finish the enrollment.
+Throughout my music career, I was like, "I'm going to tour for a couple more years, and then I'm gonna go to college."
+I enrolled in community college and then a tour would come up and I would just go on tour and not ever finish the enrolment.
 I really struggle to do things that aren't like my most immediate passion.
-I'm very privileged in that sense, but I kept saying I was gonna do something else and then I moved to Los Angeles not to quit music, but to go into what I thought was gonna be my next phase of my life and have a career in directing.
+I'm very privileged in that sense, but I kept saying I was gonna do something else and then I moved to Los Angeles not to quit music, but to go into what I thought was gonna be my next phase of my life, which was to have a career in directing.

 Oh really?
 You wanted to be a film director?